Tips On Some Of The Best Ways To Save For A House

 So the next step to saving money for a deposit is to cut spending.
 In my eyes but not everyone’s cutting spending is one of the best ways to save for a house as it is so easy to cut £20 here and £20 there, It soon adds up.

 Cut The Spending:

 Now you have worked out how much you are overspending, Yes YOU!!.
 You can also work out where to cut spending in order to increase your savings.

 We found it was the little things such as meals out.
 We probably ate out twice a month.
 Nothing extravagant but a nice meal out together or occasionally with friends or for a birthday.
 It does all add up.
 We probably spent around £150 a month on average which is £1800 per year.
 WOW.

-£1800 when you are saving for a deposit on a home could add up to 10% of the amount you need for your deposit.
+£1800 when you are looking for the best ways to save for a house is crazy.
+This could add up to 10% of the amount you need for your deposit.
 That’s crazy just for eating out.

 As you can see the little things we take for granted such as a meal out with loved ones can all add up to a pretty penny.
 Below is a small list of some of the things you can cut your spending on although I’m sure when you look at the list you created you can see for yourself where you need to cut back.

 TV and broadband is a great way to save.
 Simply swapping from one supplier to another when they are offering good deals can save you around £50 a month.
 Another £600 a year.

 As well as swapping suppliers you can also cut your package down.
 Fellas I know you need that sports channel subscription but just drop it for one year.
 The sports channels in the UK can add another £40 a month to your bill.

 I cut Sky sports from my package and saved nearly £350 for the year.